davetron5000/wtf-is-a-webpack/markdown/preprocess-js.md

 For example, we have to remember to use `===` everywhere or things get weird.
 We also have to type the keyword `function` **a lot**.
 Scoping is a mess, we can't make constants, and it would be nice to define a proper class that handles `this`.

-[ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) addresses all of this faiures in JavaScript, but we can't run it in a browser.
+[ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) addresses all of this failures in JavaScript, but we can't run it in a browser.
 What we *can* do is translate it *to* JavaScript, allowing us to write modern code that still runs in a browser.